Mastering Recursion For Beginners [Part 2]

 The code is as follows:

-We can tell that recursion is not that hard to understand and write code.
+This demonstrates that recursion is not that hard to understand and write code for.

 --